mihaelasandrea/second-chance-web/README.md

 ### Buyer Users
 1. As a buyer user I want to easily find the products I'm looking for buying.
 1. As a buyer user I want to find clear information about the products like title, description, images, quality, price, location.
+1. As a buyer user I want to be able to find contact information about the person who sells the product I'm looking for.
 1. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.
 ### Seller Users
 1. As a seller user I want to be able to register.